What is collaborative learning?

 - Enable forum-style discussions – Incorporating forums in lessons gives learners the opportunity to lead course discussions when necessary.
 This pedagogical method provides real-time feedback to peers.
 Coaches can even step in to provide insight into key responses.
 By encouraging discussions among learners, you can maximize the knowledge, expertise, and experiences of employees within your organization.

 - Leverage interactive whiteboards – An interactive whiteboard is a collaborative learning platform that allows multiple participants to manipulate the screen in real-time.
 It serves as a simulation for taking notes on the board in face-to-face sessions.
-This allows the learners to actively collaborate on different training topics whether in silence or while brainstorming virtually.
+This allows the learners to actively collaborate on different training topics and subject-matter whether in silence or while brainstorming virtually.

 - Use breakout rooms – There are many online meeting platforms that feature breakout rooms allowing facilitators to divide large groups of participants into smaller groups for collaborative discussions.
 This way, learners can participate more actively in discussions within their breakout groups.
 Their insights can then be shared back within the large group again after the breakout sessions.

 - Create mentorship programs – Creating mentorship programs allow your learners to interact closely and learn from their seniors or colleagues.
 This approach is best for new hires which allows them to learn from the expertise of existing employees in your company.
-In return, this mentorship also enables senior employees to reinforce knowledge for the mentoring sessions.
+In return, this mentorship also enables senior employees to reinforce prior knowledge for the mentoring sessions.

-- Do virtual learning simulations – An example of teaching methods, a virtual learning simulation replicates work scenarios that are typically demonstrated in traditional training through in-person demos.
+- Do virtual learning simulations – An example of effective teaching methods, a virtual learning simulation replicates work scenarios that are typically demonstrated in traditional training through in-person demos.
 It enables you to create a collaborative and interactive learning experience for your students by presenting conversation-based scenarios or demonstrating procedures in real-time.
 Learners are more likely to improve knowledge retention and skills when they are able to put their formative learnings into practice before stepping into real work scenarios.